For participants - coronavirus (COVID-19)

 Self-managed participants

-• All COVID-19 supports, temporary changes and resources are available to all participants, including those who are self-managing their plans.
+• All NDIS COVID-19 supports, including temporary changes and resources are available to all participants.
+This includes those who are self-managing their plans.
+Self-managing participants can engage with new registered or unregistered providers, change services, or find new workers themselves at any time.

-• Person-Centred Emergency Preparedness Planning for COVID-19 - For People with Disability toolkit
+• Person-Centred Emergency Preparedness Planning for COVID-19 - For People with Disability toolkit Easy Read

-• My COVID-19 Plan template
+• My COVID-19 Plan template.

 Supported independent living